NASA-PDS/harvest/README.md

 If you would like to get the latest documentation, including any updates since the last release, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080/.

+## 👥 Contributing

+Within the NASA Planetary Data System, we value the health of our community as much as the code.
+Towards that end, we ask that you read and practice what's described in these documents:

+-   Our [contributor's guide](https://github.com/NASA-PDS/.github/blob/main/CONTRIBUTING.md) delineates the kinds of contributions we accept.
+-   Our [code of conduct](https://github.com/NASA-PDS/.github/blob/main/CODE_OF_CONDUCT.md) outlines the standards of behavior we practice and expect by everyone who participates with our software.

 # Build

 The software can be compiled and built with the "mvn compile" command but in order to create the JAR file, you must execute the "mvn compile jar:jar" command.